MaltegoTech/maltego-trx/README.md

 ## Getting Started

 _Note: Support for Python 2 has been officially discontinued as of July 2021.
+Also, support for python versions lower than 3.9 have been removed.
-Please use Python 3.8 or higher to use up-to-date versions of Maltego TRX._
+Please use Python 3.10 or higher to use up-to-date versions of Maltego TRX._

 To install the trx library run the following command: